FREE over 200 Mini-Love-Lessons touching the lives of thousands in over 190 countries – worldwide.

 Your words may say I love you but expressionally you may be communicating to your beloved that you are withholding giving or showing them love.
 From that they could interpret that they might as well go look for more and better love somewhere else.
 Sadly this happens in many couple’s relationships.

 Your facial expressions, your tonal expressions and other voice modulations, your gesture and posture expressions, they all make up your expressional message-making.
 Whether you consciously know it or not, your expressional message-making always is going on when you are with your beloved.
-It also turns out to be extremely important to the strengthening or weakening of your love relationships and the chances for infidelity to be encouraged or discouraged (See the “Infid. and Love” Mini-Love-Lesson).
+It also turns out to be extremely important to the strengthening or weakening of your love relationships and the chances for infidelity to be encouraged or discouraged (See the Infidelity and Love Info Silo - Love Dysfunction, Avoid It!).

 The Huge Issue of FrequencyAlso extremely important in expressional communication is how often you send what can be called love-positive messages compared to how often you send love-negative and love-neutral messages.
 Note that love-neutral, expressional messages usually are interpreted, at least mildly, as love-negative.
 Examples of love-positive, expressional messages are a wide range of different kinds of smiles, especially those that are very tender, accompanied by approval nodding, looks that are attentive and caring with good eye contact, friendly winks, reflective facial expressions conveying that you are emotionally congruent with a loved one, and the like.